yesodweb/yesodweb.com-content/blog/2014/04/proposal-changes-pvp.md

 subsets of many other packages.

-By putting in upper bounds in these cases, we run a very real risk of bifurcating Hackage into "those demanding the new text version of some new feature" vs "those who haven't yet updated their upper bounds to allow the new version of text."
+By putting in upper bounds in these cases, we run a very real risk of bifurcating Hackage into "those demanding the new text version for some new feature" vs "those who haven't yet updated their upper bounds to allow the new version of text."